secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Cracking into HTB/JavaScript Deobfuscation/Deobfuscation Examples/Decoding.md

 - Another option to encode/decode rot13 would be using an online tool, like [rot13](https://rot13.com/).

-### Other Types of Encoding
+### Other Encoding Types
-- There are hundreds of other encoding methods we can find online.
-Even though these are the most common, sometimes we will come across other encoding methods, which may require some experience to identify and decode.
+- There are many other encoding methods beyond the common ones discussed.
-- `If you face any similar types of encoding, first try to determine the type of encoding, and then look for online tools to decode it.`
+- If you encounter different types of encoding, try identifying the encoding method first, then use online tools to decode it.
-- Some tools can help us automatically determine the type of encoding, like [Cipher Identifier](https://www.boxentriq.com/code-breaking/cipher-identifier).
-Try the encoded strings above with [Cipher Identifier](https://www.boxentriq.com/code-breaking/cipher-identifier), to see if it can correctly identify the encoding method.
+- Tools like [Cipher Identifier](https://www.boxentriq.com/code-breaking/cipher-identifier) can help identify encoding methods.
-- Other than encoding, many obfuscation tools utilize encryption, which is encoding a string using a key, which may make the obfuscated code very difficult to reverse engineer and deobfuscate, especially if the decryption key is not stored within the script itself.
+- Additionally, obfuscation often uses encryption, which may obscure the decryption key, making it harder to reverse engineer or deobfuscate the code.

 ### Questions